Geodels/gospl/docs/user_guide/surfproc.rst

         .. note::
             It is worth noting that the coefficient *n* in the SPL is fixed and take the value *1*.

-        d. ``fDa`` dimensionless deposition coefficient for continental domain when accounting for sedimentation rate in the SPL following the model of `Yuan et al, 2019 <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JF004867>`_.
+        d. ``G`` dimensionless deposition coefficient for continental domain when accounting for sedimentation rate in the SPL following the model of `Yuan et al, 2019 <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JF004867>`_.
 The default value is 0.0 (purely detachment-limited model).
-        e. ``fDm`` dimensionless deposition coefficient for marine domain.
-The default value is 10.0.

 Hillslope and marine deposition parameters
 -------------------------------------------